flarum/docs/guide/admin/usergroups.md

 ![Administration Link Screenshot](687474703a2f2f692e696d6775722e636f6d2f575a315a6a78392e676966.gif)

-Once you are in the Administration Panel, you'll see some navigation tabs flowing down the left hand side, click on **Permissions** to reveal the configuration page to the right hand side.
+Once you are in the Administration Panel, you'll see some navigation tabs flowing down the left-hand side, click on **Permissions** to reveal the configuration page to the right-hand side.

 ![Permissions Screenshot](687474703a2f2f692e696d6775722e636f6d2f795834455466302e706e67.png)

-User groups are used for all kinds of different purposes, Flarum has a fantastic management system which makes it super-easy to manage user groups, and their associated permissions.
+User groups are used for all kinds of different purposes, Flarum has a fantastic management system which makes it super-easy to manage user groups and their associated permissions.

 ### Create a new User Group